midas-wyss/gedi/README.md

  - Animation: If a stack of mosaic contains a group of sample representing time points of a time course, the stack can be animated to show the change of the transcriptomes, allowing recognition of coherent dynamic patterns across the profile.
  - Analysis of individual genes: User can retrieve the genes associated with features in the mosaic patterns.
 Gene description of a gene selected based on a feature in a GEDI map for one sample and along with its behavior in other samples can be displayed by clicking on the tiles, which displays the genes contained in that respective minicluster, and by clicking on the specific gene in the list.
 Alternatively, a specific gene name can be search for by entering its name in the search window, which will display its location on the mosaics.

-### 1.7.The work flow and work environment of GEDI
+### 1.7 The work flow and work environment of GEDI

 The GEDI environment is simple.
 It consists of one single user interface window containing various, fixed displays.
 Working with GEDI consists of the following steps: